How to Create a Killer Instagram Bio in 2020

 Your Instagram Stories Highlights allow you to share so much more than you could in just a few sentences in your Instagram bio, which is why you’ll want to be strategic about how you choose to set them up.

-For example, Ban.do uses its Instagram Stories Highlights to promote its products, share information about their company, answer FAQs, and invite profile visitors to go behind-the-scenes:
+For example, the simplified interior painting company Clare, uses its Instagram Stories Highlights to promote its products, share information about their company, answer FAQs, and invite profile visitors to go behind-the-scenes:

 Where as Glossier like to use their Highlights to showcase new product launches along with key user-generated content to encourage sales and shopping on their feed: